nickstanovic/JobScraper/README.md

 2. Edit the `jobSearchTerm`, `location`, `radius`, and `secondsToWaits` variables in `Program.cs` to customize your job search.

 <span style="color: green">Recommended:</span> Be nice to people's servers by not lowering the `secondsToWait` variable too low. <font size="1">(keep yourself from being banned from the site)</font>
 3. Run the project.
-The scraper will open a browser, navigate to Indeed.com with your search parameters, and scrape the job data. for running the project if there are additional setup steps.
-Similarly, you might need to adjust the Contributing and License sections to match your project's policies.
+The scraper will open a browser, navigate to Indeed.com with your search parameters, and scrape the job data.